 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I have been diagnosed with Herpes?

 Yes, individuals who have been diagnosed with Herpes can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, some may even be able to qualify for a no medical exam life insurance policy at a Preferred Plus rate!

 This is because…

-For the most part, Herpes isn’t something that is going to cause someone to suffer from any kind of symptoms of complications that would necessarily cause a life insurance underwriter to become all that worried about the long term health of an individual.
+For the most part, Herpes isn’t something that is going to cause someone to suffer from any symptoms of complications that would necessarily cause a life insurance underwriter to become all that worried about the long term health of an individual.